 Loan to Cost Ratio (LTC)

-A ratio used in commercial real estate construction to compare the amount of the loan used to finance a project to the cost to build the project.
-If the project costs $1 million to complete and the borrower borrows $700,000, the loan-to-cost (LTC) ratio would be 70%.
+A ratio used in commercial real estate construction to compare the amount of the loan used to finance a project with the cost to build the project.
+If the project costs $1 million to complete and the $700,000 is borrowed, the loan-to-cost (LTC) ratio would be 70%.
 The costs included in the $1 million cost figure would be land, construction materials, construction labor, professional fees, and permits.

 For more on the use of debt and leverage in commercial real estate investing, please review this article from our Learning Series.